reidmorrison/symmetric-encryption/README.md

 ### Mongoid Example

-To encrypt a field in a Mongoid document, just add ":encrypted => true" at the end of the field specifier.
+To encrypt a field in a Mongoid document, just add "encrypted: true" at the end of the field specifier.
 The field name must currently begin with "encrypted_"

 ```ruby